PhilRW/reviews/content/posts/2024-03-08/index.md

 ### Durability

 I wouldn't run them over with a car, or my kid's foot, or anything heavier than a T-shirt, but I generally don't drop things on them (or drop them on/into things), so so far, so good.
+They're light enough that when I've dropped them, they're not damaged.

 ## Conclusion